frobertpixto/hand-drawn-shapes-dataset/README.md

 ---
 # To do
-General
+## General
-- Specify Licence
+- Specify Licence for Data and for Notebooks
-- Add requirements.txt
+- Write about Hyperparameters and tweaks (like reference for first point for vertices).
 - Create a DataSheet for the Dataset as described in https://arxiv.org/pdf/1803.09010.pdf
-- Write about Hyperparameters and tweaks (like reference for first point for vertices).

-Vertices
+## Vertices
 - Finalize Ellipses
-- Show model to calculate Vertices for Rectangles and Triangles?
 - Indicate the difficulties, hyper-parameters adjustments and tweaks.
   - Augmentation in general
     - First point in particular
 - Show video of classification and finding vertices in actions.

-Pipeline
+## Later if requested
-- Explain
+- Explain pipeline
+- Add requirements.txt for Notebooks
+- Show model to calculate Vertices for Rectangles and Triangles?

 ---
 by Francois Robert